caktus/django-sticky-uploads/docs/plugin.rst

 Accessing the Plugin
 ----------------------------------------------------------------------

-How you access the plugin depends on slightly on how you've included the JS.
-If you are using the bundled version (such as in the admin) then you must use the ``djUp`` namespaced jQuery.
-If you are using an existing version of jQuery then you can use the common ``$`` or ``jQuery``.
+How you access the plugin depends slightly on how you've included the JS.
+If you are using the bundled version (such as in the admin), you must use the ``djUp`` namespaced jQuery.
+If you are using an existing version of jQuery, you can use the common ``$`` or ``jQuery``.
 The examples below will all use ``$``.
-You can handle these cases by wrapping your code in a executing anonymous function such as:
+You can handle these cases by wrapping your code in an executing anonymous function such as:

 .. code-block:: javascript